London Pride (song)

 "London Pride" is a patriotic song written and composed by Noël Coward during the Blitz in World War II.

 Composition

-Coward wrote "London Pride" in the spring of 1941, during the Blitz.
+Noël Coward wrote "London Pride" in the spring of 1941, during the Blitz.
 According to his own account, he was sitting on a seat on a platform in Paddington station, watching Londoners going about their business quite unfazed by the broken glass scattered around from the station's roof damaged by the previous night's bombing: in a moment of patriotic pride, he said that suddenly he recalled an old English folk song which had been apparently appropriated by the Germans for their national anthem, and it occurred to him that he could reclaim the melody in a new song.
-The song started in his head there and then and was finished in a few days.
-In fact the tune of the German national anthem was composed by Joseph Haydn in 1797 in a different context.
+Coward stated that "The song started in my head then and there and was finished in a couple of days."

 The song has six verses.
 The opening lines, repeated three times within the song, are: